Why Does It Happen?

 Hypospadias occurs most often in white males, less frequently in black males and even less often in Hispanic males.
 It seems to be getting more common, though: for example, a 1993 study in the United States suggested that hypospadias was twice as common as it was in 1968.

-If a male family member has hypospadias, there is an increased risk that his male children will be born with hypospadias.
+If a male family member has the condition, there is an increased risk that his male children will be born with hypospadias.

 How Many Types Of Hypospadias Are There?